 Launched alongside the Canon EOS M6 Mark II, the 90D plays the traditional strengths of DSLRs – good handling, long battery life, optical viewfinder – but adds some pretty cutting-edge specs.
 This includes a new sensor that brings a lot more megapixels than the 80D (32.5MP, compared to 24.2MP), which is helpful for cropping images, plus Canon's latest imaging engine.

-The 90D packs way more pixels than its predecessor and gets a much-needed speed boost as well, thanks to the latest imaging engine from Canon.
-Like the 80D, the new camera is user friendly, with a price tag that’s pocket-friendly too – it’s on shelves for $1,199 / £1,210 / AU$1,959 (matching the launch price of the 80D in the US) – positioning it well as a general-purpose shooter for both beginners as well as enthusiasts keen on capturing a wide variety of situations.
+Like its predecessor, the new camera is user-friendly, with a price tag that's also pocket-friendly – it’s on shelves for $1,199 / £1,210 / AU$1,959 (matching the launch price of the 80D in the US).
+This makes it a tempting all-rounder for ambitious beginners and experienced enthusiasts who need a camera that can handle a variety of shooting situations.

 - New 32.5MP APS-C sensor